Zenithar/dokku-nginx-alt/README.md

+Changes in this fork:
-This fork only changes the username (dokku instead of git), and fixes the nginx reload command in post-deploy.
+ - changed the username (dokku instead of git)
+ - fixes the nginx reload command in post-deploy
+ - default subdomains are created per app

 dokku-nginx-alt